julian-molina/Documentation/_includes/data_mine/bot-data-dependencies.md

 <!--------------------------------------------- ADDING starts -->

-Output datasets may be added in bulk, for all defined products, or one by one.

-To add a single {{ title | downcase }} node, select *Add {{ title }}* on the process output menu.
+To add the {{ title | downcase }} node, select *Add {{ title }}* on the parent node menu.
+When adding a bot data dependency in this manner, the node does not inherit any particular label.
+In fact, it may even host data dependencies pointing to other data mines.

-{% include tip.html content="Remember that an output dataset must reference a valid dataset definition.
-Make sure you establish the reference after creating the output dataset." %}

-If you have defined multiple products, each with their dataset definitions, and wish to create all corresponding output datasets in bulk, select *Add All Output Datasets" on the process output menu.
-The system maps the product definition folder structure with output dataset folders, creates all required output datasets, and establishes the references with the corresponding dataset definitions, with a single click of the button.

-{% include note.html content="Make sure each product has properly defined dataset definitions before creating output datasets in bulk.
-You may always delete the output datasets and re-create them at will." %}
+The bot data dependencies node may also be created automatically.
+When created using the *Add All Data Dependencies* option on the data mine data dependencies node, or the *Add All Data Mine Dependencies* option on the process dependencies node, the node inherits the label of the corresponding bot in the corresponding data mine.
+However, this doesn't mean that a reference is established with the said bot.

 <!--------------------------------------------- ADDING ends -->